Lyapunov-Based PI-Like Control for Robust Trajectory Tracking of a Four-Wheel Independently Driven and Steered Robot: Design and Experimental Validation: Introduction

-Four-wheeled mobile robots with independent steering and drive are attractive for operation in dynamically changing environments due to high manoeuvrability and actuation redundancy.
-These capabilities have motivated substantial research on this class of robots, leading to a variety of control strategies; see, for example, \cite{THMWC25, COC25, SABGDWKC25, ZHWMLX21, SD21, JWXMZZW20, SCFP17, LLLLLC16}.
-However, this configuration also introduces a nontrivial control problem: how to achieve robust trajectory tracking in the presence of configuration-dependent unmodelled effects, such as friction variations, gravity-related effects during vertical surface operation, and adhesion/contact phenomena, while consistently accounting for the underlying dynamics (i.e., real forces, moments, and constraints) within a unified control framework.
-In this context, a Lyapunov function is constructed in this work to provide explicit conditions for $\mathcal{L}_2$ stability, enabling the systematic synthesis of robust feedback loops for such platforms.
+The motivation for considering a four-wheeled mobile robot with independent steering and driving arises from the need for accurate motion control in complex scenarios and dynamically changing environments.
+This robot configuration offers high manoeuvrability and actuation redundancy, and these capabilities have motivated substantial research on this class of robots, leading to a variety of control strategies; see, for example, \cite{LSLLLL25, THMWC25, SABGDWKC25, ZHWMLX21, JWXMZZW20, LLLLLC16} and the references therein.
+However, the same configuration also introduces a nontrivial control problem: robust trajectory tracking must be achieved in the presence of configuration-dependent residual dynamics and unmodelled effects, such as friction variations, gravity-related effects during vertical surface operation, and adhesion/contact phenomena, while consistently accounting for the underlying dynamics, i.e., real forces, torques, and constraints, within a unified control framework.

-In wheeled robot control, passivity-based design offers an energy consistent framework for establishing closed-loop stability, and it is particularly suitable when robustness is desired.
-A combination of passivity-based modelling and $\mathcal{L}_2$-gain robustness analysis has been demonstrated on mobile robot platforms in \cite{MRTC12}, while related stability and robustness perspectives have been further developed in \cite{ARSTC15, LL17, LBSM23}.
-These approaches typically yield constructive stability criteria but may still rely on assumptions that are difficult to guarantee in practice.
-Robustness against unknown but bounded disturbances has also been addressed within structured control designs for wheeled robots, including settings where constraints and uncertainty must be handled explicitly \cite{CW25}.

-In addition, adaptive and sliding-mode methodologies have been used to attenuate disturbances and faults, including finite-time convergence claims under specific modelling premises \cite{WWXLZJ24, WWLXZX25}.
-Furthermore, related principles and methodologies to those used to solve control problems in autonomous road vehicles can be applied to control four-wheeled mobile robots, for example, approaches published in \cite{WZWZL25, MHSW23, MCWXW22}.

-However, $\mathcal{L}_2$-based robust control of independently steered and driven four-wheeled robots with a supporting theory and comprehensive experimental validation remains unaddressed.

-This work addresses robust motion control of a four-wheeled robot with independent steering and drive under modelling mismatch and external perturbations.
-For systematic stability analysis, properties of the dynamic model are derived in a form suited for constructive Lyapunov design, yielding explicit stability conditions and energy-based performance bounds.
-Uncertainties are modelled as algebraic state-dependent terms (with no internal dynamics) and are assumed to be bounded by a constant plus a term proportional to velocity.

-A control architecture where an outer kinematic loop generates feasible motion references for an inner dynamic loop at the actuator level, is adopted.
-The inner loop uses proportional-integral (PI) control with a feedforward term to compensate nominal dynamics, while PI reduces steady-state errors and uncertainties.
-The closed loop preserves passivity consistent behaviour and guarantees robustness via an $\mathcal{L}_2$-gain characterization under bounded disturbances and modelling errors.